go-shana/core/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/go-shana/core.svg)](https://pkg.go.dev/github.com/go-shana/core)

 **Shana is under active development and in a very early stage (in POC phase).
-Don't use it in nay production environment.**
+Don't use it in any production environment.**

 Shana is a next generation cloud native RPC framework.
 It is designed to be a Go framework plus set of tool chains to make cloud native applications development much easier.